klarna/klarna-on-demand-ios/doc/integration.md

 <a name="kia_preferences_view_controller_delegate"></a>
 ####The KIAPreferencesViewControllerDelegate protocol
-The preferences view expects its delegate to comform to this protocol, which exposes two different types of callbacks:
+The preferences view expects its delegate to conform to this protocol, which exposes two different types of callbacks:

 1. Preferences closed - the user actively requested to close the preferences view.
 2. Preference operation failed - an error of some sort has prevented the user from successfully using the preferences view.